rjmfernandes/kafkaStreamsRefactor/README.md

 docker compose restart connect
 ```

-Now if we list our plugins again we should see two new ones corresponding to the Mongo connector.
+Now if we list our plugins again we should see three new ones corresponding to the Mongo connector and Datagen.

 Let's create our source connector using datagen: